sergey-shandar/public/README.md

 - **Personal Data Block Set**: a specialized data storage approach that places individuals at the helm of their data.
 - **[FunctionalScript](https://github.com/functionalscript/functionalscript)**: An optimized subset of ECMAScript (aka JavaScript), devised to tackle the challenges of distributed computing without adding to the learning burden.

+I'm not hiring, but if you want to build your own services and applications on top of the data block set, don't hesitate to contact me.

 See also

 - [Articles](./articles)